 Take your time to understand and scrutinize the publications of the website of your interest.

 Once you have grabbed the idea and figured out the content they desire, write a focused and clear pitch and reach out to them at their given address for correspondence.

 Here is a list of 23 sites that pay writers $100 for guest posts.

 You can skim through the list, pick out the ones that attract you, and directly reach out to them with your clear and concise pitch.

 Another fantastic way to find a suitable writing gig for yourself is to use Craigslist.

-Craigslist can be tricky to find writing jobs directly because it does not have a search tool.
+Craigslist can be tricky to find writing jobs directly because it lacks a search tool.

 You have the option to go for an advanced search after adjusting the location on Craigslist.
 It displays a section on jobs, where you find writing jobs somewhere toward the end.

 Go through the ads and apply for positions that appeal to you.